The S.O.S. Band: History

-Jam and Lewis took over the production duties on their fourth album, On the Rise, scoring with the number two hit "Just Be Good to Me" (A song that would later be featured as the theme to Richard Pryor's stand-up film, "Here and Now", and again in Grand Theft Auto IV's in-game radio, The Vibe 98.8) and the number five ballad "Tell Me If You Still Care".
+Jam and Lewis took over the production duties on their fourth album, On the Rise, scoring with the number two hit "Just Be Good to Me" (a song that would later be featured as the theme to Richard Pryor's stand-up film, "Here and Now", and in Grand Theft Auto IV's in-game radio, The Vibe 98.8), and the number five ballad "Tell Me If You Still Care".
 On the Rise became their second gold album, hitting number seven R&B in the summer of 1983.

 The formula continued to work: Just the Way You Like It (including the number six R&B single "Just the Way You Like It") went to number six R&B in the fall of 1984 and Sands of Time (including the number two R&B hit "The Finest") went gold and hit number four R&B in the spring of 1986.
 Many of these releases, as well as the sound of early releases, helped to popularize the now-classic sound of the TR-808 Roland drum machine.

 In late 1986, vocalist Mary Davis left the S.O.S.
 Band to pursue a solo career.
 In 1987, the band contributed a song called "It's Time to Move" to the Police Academy 4: Citizens on Patrol soundtrack.
 The band released their seventh album in 1989.
 For Diamonds in the Raw the lead vocalists were Chandra Currelley and Fredi Grace, and three producers were used (Curtis Williams, Eban Kelly & Jimi Randolph, Jason Bryant, and Sigidi).
 Saxophonist Billy Ellis, also one of the founder members, died during the recording of Diamonds in the Raw.
 The album reached number 43 on the R&B chart.

 One of Many Nights, with lead vocalist Chandra Currelley and produced by Curtis Williams, followed in 1991.
 It failed to chart.
 Davis subsequently rejoined the band, performing on tours.

 In 2021 Mary Davis took a leave of absence from the group after suffering a stroke.
-However, she has since returned to perform on select dates.
+However, she has since returned to perform on selected dates.
 In October 2021, she joined original members of the group, along with more recent members, for a performance at a Birthday celebration for original drummer James Earl Jones III.